Azure/deployment-environments/documentation/terraform-private-preview/README.md

 ## How to Configure Terraform Environment Definitions

-Official documentation details out the step by step process that needs to be followed when [configuring an environment definition using ARM](https://learn.microsoft.com/en-us/azure/deployment-environments/configure-environment-definition) and below are a few instructions that needs to be followed when configuring an environment defintion using Terraform IaC.
+Official documentation details out the step by step process that needs to be followed when [configuring an environment definition using ARM](https://learn.microsoft.com/en-us/azure/deployment-environments/configure-environment-definition) and below are a few instructions that needs to be followed when configuring an environment definition using Terraform IaC.

 * Create a Terraform Environment Definition
   * Similar to ARM files, you need to point to an entrypoint file with the "templatePath" property.
-In [this](https://github.com/Azure/deployment-environments/blob/main/documentation/terraform-private-preview/WebApp/manifest.yaml#L5) example, we use web_app.tf.
+In [this](https://github.com/Azure/deployment-environments/blob/main/documentation/terraform-private-preview/sample-catalog/web-app/manifest.yaml#L5) example, we use web_app.tf.

   * Ensure the "runner" property is set to "Terraform".